kaisenlinux/lazygit/docs/Config.md

     # displays the whole git graph by default in the commits panel (equivalent to passing the `--all` argument to `git log`)
     showWholeGraph: false
   skipHookPrefix: WIP
+  # The main branches.
+We colour commits green if they belong to one of these branches,
+  # so that you can easily see which commits are unique to your branch (coloured in yellow)
+  mainBranches: [master, main]
   autoFetch: true
   autoRefresh: true
+  fetchAll: true # Pass --all flag when running git fetch.
+Set to false to fetch only origin (or the current branch's upstream remote if there is one)
   branchLogCmd: 'git log --graph --color=always --abbrev-commit --decorate --date=relative --pretty=medium {{branchName}} --'
   allBranchesLogCmd: 'git log --graph --all --color=always --abbrev-commit --decorate --date=relative  --pretty=medium'
   overrideGpg: false # prevents lazygit from spawning a separate process when using GPG